cwcpark/cwcpark.github.io/publications/index.md

 __Park, C.__, Shimada, S., & Angelica, P. (2023).
 The Impact of COVID-19 and Anti-immigration Policy on an Undocumented Student in the United States: A Qualitative Case Study.
 Journal of Global Health Reports.

 __Park, C.__, Delgado, C., & Irfan, A. (2023).
 Perspectives of the Doctor of Public Health (DrPH) education among students and alumni in the United States: a cross-sectional national online survey.
 BMC Public Health 23, 1558.
-PMID: 37587431.

 Kim, J., __Park, C.__, Matthew, F., Kim, Y., & Kim, B. (2023).
 Are certain types of leisure activities associated with happiness and life satisfaction among college students?
 World Leisure Journal, 1-14.

 __Park, C.__, & Shimada, S. (2023).
 The list of Doctor of Public Health (DrPH) programs in the United States: A descriptive review.
 HPHR.
 2022;54.
 10.54111/0001/BBB6.

 __Park, C.__, Fuller, M. M., Echevarria, T. M., Nguyen, K., Perez, D., Masood, H., Alsharif, T., & Worthen, M. (2023).
 A Participatory Study of College Students’ Mental Health during the First Year of the COVID-19 Pandemic.
 Frontiers Public Health.
-PMID: 37026129.

 Zhang, Ni., Tseng, H., Thai, J., Pagidipati, P., __Park, C.__, Madan, N., Assaf, H., & Ahmed, S., & Iwasaki, Y. (2023).
 Health communication needs for COVID-19 prevention and control among college students.
 Journal of American College Health.
-PMID: 36595622.

 __Park, C.__, & Shimada, S. (2022).
 The impact of changing political climate on international students in the United States during the COVID-19 pandemic: A qualitative study.
 BMC Public Health.
-PMID: 36447205.

 Li, H., Kim, Y., __Park, C.__, Kang, K., & Kang, Y. (2022).
 Gender-common and gender-specific determinants of child dietary diversity in eight Asia Pacific countries.
 Journal of Global Health, 12, 04058-04058.
-PMID: 36181506.

 __Park, C.__, & Shimada, S. (2022).
 Mental health of international students in the United States during the COVID-19 pandemic and its relevant political climate: A descriptive cross-sectional study.
 Journal of American College Health.
-PMID: 35882053.

 __Park, C.__ (2022).
 Lessons learned from the World Health Organization (WHO)’s late initial response to the 2014-2016 Ebola outbreak in West Africa.
 Journal of Public Health in Africa.